jdittrich/userNeedResearchBook/text/dataAnalysis.md

 The annotations should be clearly distinguishable from data you got directly from observation or the participant’s answers – just like other things you did add yourself (e.g. design ideas).

 You can print out your transcript with a wide margin and write your comments in the margin.
-With pen and paper you can write down your thoughts quickly, encircle interesting parts and connect them with lines.
-It will possibly look messy.
-This is no problem, your annotations are primarily to get familiar with the data and not for creating publication ready thoughtful comments.
+With pen and paper, you can write down your thoughts quickly, encircle interesting parts and connect them with lines.
+It will look messy, which is no problem, since your annotations are primarily to get familiar with the data and not for creating publication-ready thoughtful comments.

 <!-- TODO: Example image would be nice here -->

-If you prefer working on a computer, you can annotate your data useing a word processor with a  comment function.
+If you prefer working on a computer, you can annotate your data using a word processor with a  comment function.
 Open your transcript, mark the part you want to annotate with your interpretation, then click the »comment« button.
 If you don't use the comment function, but plain text, use something like »COMMENT:« or »ANNOTATION:« to mark your comments;
-If you prefer to do your annotations with a pen and a highlighter, print your notes with double line-spacing to have enough room for writing.

 Annotating your data is a creative process.
 If in doubt, whether an annotation is relevant or not: opt for writing it.
-Later on it might become useful.
+Later on, it might become useful.
 If you are unsure about something or an idea seems to be far fetched, just go for it.
-Since you keep data and comments distinguishable from each other you can always throw stuff out again.
-The goal is not to come up with great annotations but to wrap your head around the data and to find possible ways to interpreting it.
+Since you keep data and comments distinguishable from each other, you can always throw stuff out again.
+The goal is not to come up with great annotations, but to wrap your head around the data and to find possible ways to interpreting it.

 ### Decide, whether you want to do a digital or analog analysis